-Intangible and other assets consist of deferred financing costs, prepaid dedicated capacity and prepaid bond insurance.
-Deferred financing costs and prepaid bond insurance are amortized using the effective interest method.
-Prepaid dedicated capacity is amortized using the straight line method.
-Amortization expense was \$3,579,524 and \$1,382,519 for the years ended December 31, 2009 and 2008, respectively, and is included in interest expense in the combined statements of revenues and expenses.
+Intangible and other assets consist primarily of deferred financing costs.
+Deferred financing costs are amortized on the effective interest method and are recorded as interest expense on the consolidated statements of revenues and expenses.
+The amortization associated with deferred financing costs was \$3,274,039 and \$901,357 for the years ended December 31, 2009 and 2008, respectively.